Free temporary Belgium phone number to receive SMS online (+32)

 If you stay for months and need calls plus data, a local prepaid SIM is worth the small setup.
 A temporary number cannot replace it.

-You need one main personal line
+You need one main personal number

 For your everyday accounts and contacts, a SIM in your own name is the only thing that stays with you year after year.